Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 <a name="heading-coming-soon"></a>
 ## Coming Soon

-Coming up next are tutorials on NFT minting, BCMR metadata, Authchain management and more.
+Coming up next are tutorials on NFT minting, BCMR metadata, authchain management and more.
 [Vote here](https://twitter.com/BitcoinCashSite/status/1683919957367877632) for your favorite tutorial topics!

 <a name="heading-support-the-token-pioneers-tutorial-series"></a>
 ## Support the “Token Pioneers” Tutorial Series